jonathanye29/unit4_project/README.md

 # ShelfShare: A Book Sharing Social Network
 <img src="https://user-images.githubusercontent.com/111751273/230335373-2b5f43b8-14be-4786-aeac-73b739196a62.jpg" width="100%">

-<i>Fig. 1</i> Using the prompt 'Generate a picture of a cozy reading nook with a bookshelf filled with books and a comfortable armchair in warm and inviting colors.'
+Using the prompt 'Generate a picture of a cozy reading nook with a bookshelf filled with books and a comfortable armchair in warm and inviting colors.'
 This image was generated using AI on Deep Dream Generator.[1]

 # Criteria A: Planning